Yagnik-Gohil/Blog-App/README.md

 JWT_EXPIRES_IN=90d
 JWT_COOKIE_EXPIRES_IN=90
 ```
-④ once installation is complete, in /blog run `npm start`. move to /backend and run `nodemon server.js` to get your local copy running in the browser.
+④ once installation is complete, in /blog run `npm start`. move to /backend and run `nodemon server.ts` to get your local copy running in the browser.